 The Athletics program plays a vital role in the academic and extracurricular life of students.
 The mission of the program is to provide sports training, education, and competition opportunities for LAU students.
 The Athletics Office oversees a wide range of sports and extra-curricular activities that are well suited for the needs of students and the LAU community as a whole.

-The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, swimming, table-tennis, taekwondo, kickboxing, tennis, and yoga.
-Varsity sports include badminton, basketball, futsal, swimming, table-tennis, kickboxing, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders except the last one).
+LAU Athletics currently offers, for both male and female students, the following sports as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, swimming, table tennis, tennis, and yoga.
+Varsity sports include badminton, basketball, futsal, swimming, table-tennis, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders except the last one).

 For more information, visit Athletics.